From Rubrics to Reliable Scores: Evidence-Grounded Text Evaluation with LLM Judges: Preliminaries and Problem Formulation

-We consider the task of rubric-based evaluation where an automated system assesses inputs based on high-dimensional human criteria.
-Let $\mathcal{X}$ denote the space of evaluation instances, where each instance $x \in \mathcal{X}$ consists of a set of atomic information units $\mathcal{U}_x = \{u_1, \dots, u_M\}$.
-Let $\mathcal{Y} = \{1, \dots, S\}^K$ be the space of discrete score vectors, where $K$ is the number of traits and $S$ is the maximum score.
+We consider rubric-based text scoring with a frozen LLM judge.
+Let $\mathcal{X}$ denote the space of evaluation instances, where each instance $x\in\mathcal{X}$ is a text response to be scored.
+Let $\mathcal{Y}=\{L,\ldots,U\}$ be the task-specific discrete human score scale, where $L$ and $U$ denote the minimum and maximum valid scores.
+Let $y\in\mathcal{Y}$ denote the human reference score.